US strikes Huthi target in Yemen after attack on British oil tanker

 Washington has also carried out a series of unilateral air raids, but the Huthis have vowed to continue their attacks.

-The US military's Central Command (CENTCOM) said it had carried out another strike early Saturday morning on a Huthi "anti-ship missile aimed into the Red Sea and which was prepared to launch".
+The US military's Central Command, CENTCOM, said it had carried out another strike early Saturday on a Huthi "anti-ship missile aimed into the Red Sea and which was prepared to launch.

-"Forces subsequently struck and destroyed the missile in self-defense," it added in a statement on social media platform X.
+"Forces subsequently struck and destroyed the missile in self-defence," it said on social media platform X.

-The previous evening, the British oil tanker the Marlin Luanda was hit by missiles fired by Yemeni naval forces, said the Huthis' military spokesman, Yahya Saree.
+The Huthis' Al-Masirah television said the United States and Britain had launched two air strikes on the port of Ras Issa in Yemen's Hodeida province, which hosts the country's main oil export terminal.

+There was no immediate confirmation from Washington or London, and the Huthis did not provide details on the attack or the extent of the damage.

+The previous evening, the Huthis' military spokesman Yahya Saree said missiles fired by the rebels had hit the Marlin Luanda, an oil tanker operated by a British firm on behalf of trading giant Trafigura Group.

-"The strike was direct, and resulted (in) the burning of the vessel," he added.
+"The strike was direct, and resulted (in) the burning of the vessel," Saree said.

-CENTCOM later confirmed the hit, saying: "The ship issued a distress call and reported damage.
-USS Carney (DDG 64) and other coalition ships have responded and are rendering assistance.
-No injuries have been reported at this time."
+The Indian Navy said the Marlin Luanda has 22 Indians and one Bangladeshi onboard.

+It said a fire-fighting team of 10 Indian naval personnel battled the blaze for six hours along with the ship's crew before bringing it under control.

-Earlier on Friday, the Huthis fired an anti-ship ballistic missile from Yemen towards the Carney in the Gulf of Aden, CENTCOM said.
+On Friday the Huthis also fired an anti-ship ballistic missile from Yemen toward the Carney in the Gulf of Aden, CENTCOM said.

 "The missile was successfully shot down by USS Carney.
 There were no injuries or damage reported," it added.